Skip to main content

 Aortic dissection

-An aortic dissection is a rare, serious condition in which the inner layer of the aorta (the biggest blood vessel in the body, coming directly from the heart) tears.
-Blood then surges through the tear, causing the inner and middle layers of the aorta to separate (dissect).
+An aortic dissection is a rare, serious condition.
+The inner layer of the aorta (the biggest blood vessel in the body, coming directly from the heart) tears.
+Blood then surges through the tear.
+This causes the inner and middle layers of the aorta to separate (dissect).

 Aortic dissection is a medical emergency and needs urgent treatment.
-The treatment for aortic dissection includes an operation to repair the wall of the aorta, as well as medicines to reduce blood pressure.
+The treatment for aortic dissection includes an operation to repair the wall of the aorta.
+Medicines to reduce blood pressure are also used.
 Aortic dissection is often fatal but early diagnosis and treatment of aortic dissection can greatly improve survival.

 Continue reading below